cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

    ![create cube prefab](./images/create-cube-prefab.gif)

 ### Adding the automatic road creation
 A very long road is needed.
 The ideal method is to dynamically increase the length of the road, so that the `Player` can run forever.
 First, generate a fixed-length road with a length that is arbitrary.
-To do so, replace the code in the `GameManager` script with the following code:
+To do this, replace the code in the `GameManager` script with the following code:

 ```ts
 import { _decorator, Component, Prefab, instantiate, Node, CCInteger} from "cc";